 '''

 $ conan info .. --graph=file.html

 $ file.html # or open the file, double-click

 '''

 3.4 Searching Packages

 The remote repository where packages are installed from is configured by default in Conan.
-It is called Conan Center (configured as conan-center remote) and it is located in Bintray.
+It is called Conan Center (configured as conan-center remote).